ash-rick/TaskDashboard/README.md

 ```

 ### 2. Navigate to the Project Directory
-After cloning the repository, navigate into the project directory:
+After cloning the repository, navigate to the project directory:
 ```bash
 cd TaskDashboard
 ```